ceph/ceph/doc/rbd/iscsi-targets.rst

 -  A working Ceph Storage cluster, deployed with ``ceph-ansible`` or using the command-line interface

--  iSCSI gateways nodes, which can either be colocated with OSD nodes or on dedicated nodes
+-  iSCSI gateways nodes, which can either be collocated with OSD nodes or on dedicated nodes

 -  Separate network subnets for iSCSI front-end traffic and Ceph back-end traffic